How Points Work in Popular Domino Games

 Dominoes scoring isn’t hard — it’s just different from game to game.

-Once you understand whether a game scores during play or at the end of a round, everything else falls into place.
+Once you know whether a game scores during play or at the end of a round, everything else falls into place.